 It’s not all good news though.
 While it does have local dimming, which can help with contrast, it’s not the most effective – expect bright colors to have a pronounced blooming effect on darker backgrounds.
 And the overall brightness can make some shades suffer, with a little too much saturation.

-- Images are detailed and clear
+- 4K definition and clear images

-- Customizable smart platform
+- Customizable smart platform (Google TV)

 - Great price for a 70 inch TV

 - No upscaling of older content